 The claw back will be made by deeming the deduction previously allowed to be a Case V profit or gain of the year of cessation.
-6 Amounts allowed as a deduction under this section cannot also be allowed under another section of the TCA.
-Section 97A(6) TCA provides that there will be no allowance or deduction under any other section of the TCA other than this section for expenditure treated as being authorised as a deduction under the section.
+6 Amounts allowed as a deduction under this section cannot also be allowed under another section of the TCA Section 97A(6) TCA provides that there will be no allowance or deduction under any other provision of the Tax Acts other than section 97A TCA for expenditure treated as being authorised as a deduction for pre-letting expenses.
 This prevents double deduction of the expenditure.